quacksouls/ds2-max-sl/doc/consumables.md

 -   Wilted Dusk Herb.
 Restores a large number of spell uses, more than that restored by Twilight Herb.
 Indispensable if you use spells to defeat enemies on your way to a boss arena.
 Wellager sells Wilted Dusk Herb x 10.
-The herb can be farmed at Aldia's Keep; see the video below for details.<br/>
+The herb can be farmed at Aldia's Keep; see the video below for details.

-    {% youtube id="urKjPpptvZg", title="Farming Bonfire Ascetic and Elizabeth Mushroom" %}{% endyoutube %}
+    {% youtube id="urKjPpptvZg", title="Farming Bonfire Ascetic and Elizabeth Mushroom, Dark Souls 2: SotFS" %}{% endyoutube %}

 -   Rouge Water.
 Restores many spell uses and gradually heals you for 850 HP.
     One is found near the gate that unlocks the passage to Huntsman's Copse.
     Straid sells Rouge Water x 3.